Tanishqua-Simform/django/readme.md

 _Send emails in batches with sleep in between so suppose we have lakhs of data then we can create a super task which would create batches of those emails and then call nested task of sending emails to each participant of that batch._

 So that's it for today, see you tomorrow.
 Bye!

+##### Dt.
+11 Apr, 2025.

+Today, I will work on implementing Throttling, Middleware and Caching.

+I found these articles informative - [Dynamic QR Code](https://community.thunkable.com/t/how-to-create-a-dynamic-qr-code-which-changes-automatically-after-each-scan-or-after-an-interval/2608584) | [Sending Context to Serializers](https://micropyramid.medium.com/how-to-pass-extra-context-data-to-serializers-in-django-rest-framework-ba11749a34bb)

+I have implemented fake payment process in my application.
+I helped few trainees in solving bugs related to Celery and Generic API Views in their project.

+I will continue implementing throttling, caching and Middleware on Monday.
+Also, we had a little Puff Party today!

+So that's it for today.
+See you on Monday.
+Bye!